 Donated bundles of Quicken Deluxe and Quicken Premier are available at TechSoup to nonprofits and public libraries that provide training in personal financial literacy, small business development, or workforce training.
 Unlike most other software available at TechSoup, you can distribute copies to students in your program.

 The Quicken bundles available at TechSoup contain only the CD-ROMs.
 In this short article, we've compiled the most useful resources we could find to help you train and support your students in using Quicken, and in personal finance in general.

 Resources from Intuit

 These resource pages on the Quicken website include easy-to-understand videos and articles on personal budgeting and financial literacy.

 These training modules on financial literacy were produced by Connect Your Community.
 You can customize and reuse them for noncommercial purposes, under a Creative Commons license.

-For more reusable training modules and general information about training and curriculum development, see Training the Public in Internet Use [new article in Broadband section].
+For more reusable training modules and general information about training and curriculum development, see Training the Public in Internet Use.

 Personal Financial Management Videos

 Common Craft has produced a number of financial literacy videos.
 These "for evaluation only" videos are free; you can pay a licensing fee for access to the full, unedited videos for use in your training sessions.